-Whilst these limits also apply to Council's own bankers in the ordinary course of business, if that bank's lowest rating falls below 'A-' balances will be maintained for operational purposes only and minimised on a daily basis.
-A non-investment limit of £1m will apply in such circumstances.
+The limits shown also apply to Council's own bankers in the ordinary course of business, if that bank's lowest rating falls below 'A-' balances will be maintained for operational purposes only and minimised on a daily basis.
+A non-investment 'operational' limit of £1m will apply in such circumstances.